eldain/191/README.md

 A work around could be found here: http://stackoverflow.com/questions/35830202/fetch-not-defined-in-safari-referenceerror-cant-find-variable-fetch

-But do to time constraints we were not able to implment this fix.
+But due to time constraints we were not able to implment this fix.

 ## Contact